 And yes, this includes the relationship we have with our yoga practice…

-If you’ve fallen off the ‘yoga wagon’, don't worry, it happens to most of us at some point.
-Whatever the reason for your break or however long you've been away it can feel a little daunting to get started again.
+If you’ve fallen off the ‘yoga wagon’, don’t worry, it happens to most of us at some point.
+Whatever the reason for your break (and we’ve all had some good reasons lately!) or however long you’ve been away it can feel a little daunting to get started again.
 So here are a few suggestions to help you get back on your mat:

 It can be helpful to remember that yoga doesn’t have to mean a full hour or more of physical asana practice.
 We can still experience the benefits and joy of yoga from a few minutes in meditation, a short session of pranayama, or with a few simple yoga poses.

 The physical benefits of yoga such as increased mobility and flexibility, core strength, and greater body awareness don’t disappear when we step off the mat – we carry these benefits with us all day, and they enhance every moment to come.
 The best way to experience this is of course through feeling it for yourself through practice but if you haven’t yet found your way back, it might be worth doing some research for your own inspiration.

 Search online for ‘yoga benefits’ and you’ll be inundated not just with personal triumphs and anecdotal transformations (and some dubious claims), but increasingly you’ll also find robust evidence about the positive benefits yoga can have on blood pressure, inflammation, joint pain and addiction, anxiety, mood swings and hormone issues, back pain and cognitive function.
 A regular practice is also an incredible way to prevent aches and pains from occurring in the first place, and the research into yoga’s ability to increase bone density and prevent injury is so widespread that everywhere from retirement homes to football clubs are adopting it.